 For further information on Mutual Obligation Failures, including punctual attendance and inappropriate behaviour (e.g. misconduct) at Requirements, please refer to the Guide to Social Security Law.
-Not all TCF job seeker's/participants will be subject to the full range of Mutual Obligation Requirement types listed above (e.g. ParentsNext participants will not be compelled to undertake job search).
-A Mutual Obligation Failure will generally result in Payment Suspension until the job seeker/participant complies with the Requirement.
-A Mutual Obligation Failure will only result in a Demerit if the job seeker/participant is in the Green/Warning Zone and had no Valid Reason for their Failure, and will only result in a Financial Penalty if the job seeker/participant is in the Penalty Zone and DHS determines that the job seeker/participant did not have a Reasonable Excuse for committing the Failure.
+Not all TCF job seekers/participants will be subject to the full range of Mutual Obligation Requirement types listed above (e.g. ParentsNext participants will not be compelled to undertake job search).
+A Mutual Obligation Failure will generally result in Payment Suspension until the job seeker/participant complies with the Requirement and does not satisfy their provider/the Digital Services Contact Centre that they have a valid reason.
+A Mutual Obligation Failure will only result in a Demerit if the job seeker/participant is in the Green/Warning Zone and had no Valid Reason for their Failure, and will only result in a Financial Penalty if the job seeker/participant is in the Penalty Zone and Services Australia determines that the job seeker/participant did not have a Reasonable Excuse for committing the Failure.

-Mutual Obligation Requirement-means the Activity Test, or Participation Requirements or other Requirements that a TCF job seeker/participant must meet in order to receive an Income Support Payment, including a Requirement that, if not complied with, would be a: Mutual Obligation Failure; Work Refusal Failure; Unemployment Failure; or Failure to meet a Reconnection Requirement, under the Social Security Law.
+Mutual Obligation Requirement-means the Requirements that a TCF job seeker/participant must meet in order to receive an Income Support Payment, including a Requirement that, if not complied with, would be a: Mutual Obligation Failure; Work Refusal Failure; Unemployment Failure; or Failure to meet a Reconnection Requirement, under the Social Security Law.

-Non-Payment/Preclusion Period-where a job seeker/participant subject to the TCF commits a third Mutual Obligation Failure in the Penalty Zone, or (while in any Zone) commits a Work Refusal Failure or an Unemployment Failure, DHS will cancel their Income Support Payment and they will be subject to a (generally four week, six weeks in some limited circumstances) Non-Payment/Preclusion Period (i.e. during which they are precluded from receiving their participation payment).
-Like Financial Penalties for Mutual Obligation Failures in the Penalty Zone, these penalties cannot be waived by DHS, however can be appealed.
+Non-Payment/Preclusion Period-where a job seeker/participant subject to the TCF commits a third Mutual Obligation Failure in the Penalty Zone, or (while in any Zone) commits a Work Refusal Failure or an Unemployment Failure, Services Australia will cancel their Income Support Payment and they will be subject to a (generally four week, six weeks in some limited circumstances) Non-Payment/Preclusion Period (i.e. during which they are precluded from receiving their participation payment).
+Like Financial Penalties for Mutual Obligation Failures in the Penalty Zone, these penalties cannot be waived by Services Australia, however can be appealed.

-Penalty Decisions-Job seekers/participants do not continue to accrue Demerits in the Penalty Zone; instead, DHS will investigate the non-compliance and determine whether or not to apply a Financial Penalty.
-Before any penalty is applied, the job seeker/participant will be notified and given the opportunity to either accept the Penalty or explain the reasons for the non-compliance to DHS.
-If the job seeker/participant satisfies DHS that they have a Reasonable Excuse for the Failure, they will not face a Financial Penalty.
-If DHS determines they committed a Failure without a Reasonable Excuse, a Financial Penalty will be applied.
-A DHS decision to apply a Financial Penalty is appealable under Social Security Law.
+Penalty Decisions-Job seekers/participants do not continue to accrue Demerits in the Penalty Zone; instead, Services Australia will investigate the non-compliance and determine whether or not to apply a Financial Penalty.
+Before any penalty is applied, the job seeker/participant will be notified and given the opportunity to either accept the Penalty or explain the reasons for the non-compliance to Services Australia.
+If the job seeker/participant satisfies Services Australia that they have a Reasonable Excuse for the Failure, they will not face a Financial Penalty.
+If Services Australia determines they committed a Failure without a Reasonable Excuse, a Financial Penalty will be applied.
+A Services Australia decision to apply a Financial Penalty is appealable under Social Security Law.

-Penalty Zone-When a job seeker/participant has been assessed by DHS as capable of meeting their Requirements at a Capability Assessment they will move in to the Penalty Zone.
-Job seekers/participants in the Penalty Zone will incur Financial Penalties where they do not have a Reasonable Excuse for failing to comply with a Mutual Obligation Requirement-either following DHS investigation or following job seeker/participant acceptance of the penalty.
+Penalty Zone-When a job seeker/participant has been assessed by Services Australia as capable of meeting their Requirements at a Capability Assessment they will move into the Penalty Zone.
+Job seekers/participants in the Penalty Zone will incur Financial Penalties where they do not have a Reasonable Excuse for failing to comply with a Mutual Obligation Requirement-either following Services Australia investigation or following job seeker/participant acceptance of the penalty.
 Job seekers/participants will experience escalating Financial Penalties with each event of a Mutual Obligation Failure.
 The first Failure results in a loss of half their fortnightly Income Support Payment; the second Failure results in loss of all their fortnightly Income Support Payment; and a third Failure results in payment cancellation and a four-week preclusion period.
 Job seekers/Participants will exit the Penalty Zone and return directly to the Green Zone once they have met all of their Requirements for three active months.